Capillary blood acid level. Indicators of the acid-base state (ABS) of the blood. How the systems work

 • constant stress;

-You can get rid of the problem only by eliminating the reasons that influenced the Ph.
+You can get rid of the problem only by eliminating the causes that affected Ph.

 Usually, breathing exercises and various solutions are prescribed to increase the level.
-It is impossible to independently engage in treatment, drugs and their dosage should be prescribed only by a doctor.
+You cannot treat yourself; drugs and their dosage should only be prescribed by a doctor.

 Acidosis

-A mild form of acidosis in adults can be detected only after passing the test.
+A mild form of acidosis in adults can only be detected after testing.

 A progressive problem can make itself felt: